 Don’t fall asleep in a system.
-Have a clear sense of yourself, your goals, and purpose in life.
+Have a clear sense of yourself, your goals, and your purpose in life.

 You want a more meaningful life.
 You want beauty.
 But the world is full of difficulty and change.